Lifeline 3

-A Palestinian protest in support of the convoy culminated in the fatal shooting of an Egyptian border guard by person unknown.
+A Palestinian protest in support of the convoy culminated in the fatal shooting of an Egyptian border guard by an unidentified person.
 Violent clashes between convoy members and Egyptian police led to the deportation of Galloway and other members from Egypt and a declaration by the Egyptian government that no similar convoys would be allowed to pass through the country in the future.

 Travel to Egypt

 The convoy departed from London on 6 December 2009.
 It reached the Jordanian harbour of Aqaba and spent five days there negotiating with the Egyptian consul for passage through Egypt's Red Sea port.
 A statement from the Egyptian ministry of information said that Galloway had been told before the convoy's departure that the group had to travel through the Mediterranean port of El Arish.
 Failing to receive permission, the convoy travelled to the Syrian Mediterranean port of Latakia and from there to El Arish.